 - Increased urination or flu-like symptoms (a runny nose, coughing) may be experienced, but these will be temporary as the body re-balances itself.

-If you would like to increase your wellbeing make sure that you follow this 3 steps:
+If you would like to increase your wellbeing make sure you follow these 3 steps:

-Hydration – Make sure that you drink 1.5 – 2 liters of water every day!
+- Hydration – Make sure you drink 1.5 – 2 litres of water every day!
+(Some people may need more or less water this is only general guideline)

 Useful tools that can help you feel better: